oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 }
 ```

 Let's talk through the `loadComponent` method in a little more detail.
-First, we're making sure we're rotating through the messages sequentially by keeping track of where in the array we are, then clearing out the previous component.
+First, we make sure we're rotating through the messages sequentially by keeping track of where in the array we are, then clearing out the previous component.
 To dynamically load the component, we use the directive as an anchor and create the component into its position in the DOM.
 The `createComponent` method requires the component type, not the instance.
-We use the base interface as a generic type for all the components and use concrete component type in the method parameter.
+We use the base interface as a generic type for all the components, and use concrete component type in the method parameter.

 If you look at your app, you'll see the components rotating!